-2. Salamander Products plc
+2. Salamander Products

-One of the arguments for divisionalisation is that it tends, in favourable conditions, to increase managerial motivation and competitiveness.
+Gowthorpe: Management Accounting (9781844802043) Copyright © 2008 Cengage Learning managerial motivation and competitiveness.
 However, beyond a certain point, high levels of managerial motivation at divisional level can produce results that are dysfunctional for the company's interests as a whole.
 If divisional managers take a very short-term and narrow view, they may undertake activities (such as aggressive transfer price setting) that are damaging to the profitability of the business.
-Therefore, Georgette may be somewhat misguided in her opinion that divisionalisation will benefit the company as a whole.
+Therefore, Georgette may be somewhat misguided in her opinion that divisionalization will benefit the company as a whole.

-A related point is that profit related pay, while it certainly is an incentive, may not always be in the company's best interests.
+One of the arguments for divisionalization is that it tends, in favourable conditions, to increase the company's best interests.
 For one thing, if managers are set high targets for performance measures such as ROI, they may be motivated to misstate their division's results in order to meet the targets.
 Also, they may be tempted to indulge in short-termist behaviour, with the goal of meeting targets, which is not ultimately in the best interests of the company.